k4sh4n1/research/README.md

 ## Revenue

-Having developed an effective FX trading algorithm, the revenue generation is almost guaranteed.
+Having developed an effective trading algorithm, the revenue generation is almost guaranteed.
 There are proprietary trading firms or so called _prop firms_ both globally and locally.
-They provide capital access for FX traders while taking a share of the final trading profit.
+They provide capital access for traders while taking a share of the final trading profit.
 It means, once funded, there is no need to risk capital.
 Prop firms use professional trading platforms like MetaTrader with capabilities to develop algorithmic trading robots.
 University of Tabriz and its researchers can obtain risk-free profits through the proprietary trading by global or even local prop firms [5].

 ## Validation

-The theoretical and methodological contributions can easily be tested by historic FX data or by demo accounts using real-time market data.
+The theoretical and methodological contributions can easily be tested by historic market data or by demo accounts using real-time market data.
 Specifically, the MetaTrader platform provides convenient tools for back-testing with historic data or testing in real-time.

 ## Development